StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Monitor functions

 ## Overview

-Monitor functions are run by [monitors](/use/checks-and-monitors/monitors.md) in StackState.
+Monitor functions are run by [monitors](/use/checks-and-monitors/monitors.md) in Rancher Observability.
 They can process 4T data to trigger a change in health status of a component or relation.
-A number of monitor functions are shipped together with StackState, or you can write your own monitor function as a groovy script.
+A number of monitor functions are shipped together with Rancher Observability, or you can write your own monitor function as a groovy script.

 ## Create a custom monitor function

 To add a custom monitor function:

-1. In the StackState UI, go to **Settings** >  **Functions** > **Monitor Functions**.
+1. In the Rancher Observability UI, go to **Settings** >  **Functions** > **Monitor Functions**.
 2. Click **ADD MONITOR FUNCTION**.
 3. Enter the required settings:
    * **Name** - A name to identify the monitor function.
    * **Description** - Optional.
 A description of the monitor function.
    * **User parameters** - These are parameters that must be specified in the monitor definition that runs the monitor function.
 For more details see the section [parameters](#parameters).
    * **Script** - The groovy script run by the function.
 For more details see the section [script](#script).
-   * **Identifier** - a StackState-URN-formatted value that uniquely identifies the monitor function.
+   * **Identifier** - a Rancher Observability-URN-formatted value that uniquely identifies the monitor function.
 The identifier is used by the monitor definition during the invocation of this function.
 4. Click **CREATE** to save the monitor function.
-   * The monitor function will be listed in the StackState UI page **Settings** >  **Functions** > **Monitor Functions**.
+   * The monitor function will be listed in the Rancher Observability UI page **Settings** >  **Functions** > **Monitor Functions**.
 It can be exported from here to use in a monitor or add to a template included in a custom StackPack.

 ![Add a custom monitor function](../../../.gitbook/assets/v51_add-monitor-function.png)